Jim Phillips

 Opelousas, LA

-Storyteller, performer & folk artist—writing, building, and sharing culture with humor, heart, and a love of sustainable fun.
+Storyteller, performer & folk artist—listening to, shaping, and sharing culture with humor, heart, and a love of sustainable fun.

-MessageI am an educator, artist, builder, and lifelong advocate of “sustainable fun.”
-With a master’s degree in Education, I founded and ran both a private Montessori school and The Gourmet Language School for Children in Northern California.
-These ventures taught me the power of hands‑on learning and community‑centered education.
-I later became certified to evaluate Louisiana’s Special Education and Gifted and Talented arts programs, broadening my expertise across visual art, theatre and music.
+MessageI am an educator, artist, builder, and lifelong advocate of what I call sustainable fun.
+I hold a master’s degree in Education and founded and ran both a private Montessori school and The Gourmet Language School for Children in Northern California.
+These ventures grounded my belief in hands-on learning and community-centered education.
+I later became certified to evaluate Louisiana’s Special Education and Gifted and Talented arts programs, expanding my work across visual art, theatre, and music.

 Statement

 I am an eclectic folk artist whose work spans painting, photography, writing, building, and performance.
-My focus is to reflect and celebrate cultural richness—both in my local community and across the wider world.
-Whether through watercolor and charcoal portraits, my distinctive Mandala Photography, or the folk-art structures I design and build, I aim to honor the traditions, values, and stories that shape human experience.
+My practice reflects and celebrates cultural richness—both within my local community and across the wider world.
+Whether through watercolor and charcoal portraits, my Mandala Photography, or the folk-art structures I design and build, I seek to honor the traditions, values, and stories that shape human experience.

-Blending traditional handmade craft with recycled and digital materials, I experiment constantly—pushing toward fresh images, new rhythms, and shared moments of connection.
-Across brush, lens, and voice, my art is one ongoing invitation: to see more clearly, to listen more deeply, and to find harmony in the vibrant mix of human stories.
+Blending traditional handmade craft with recycled, found, and digital materials, I experiment continuously—pushing toward new images, fresh rhythms, and shared moments of connection.
+Across brush, lens, structure, and voice, my work is an ongoing invitation: to see more clearly, to listen more deeply, and to find harmony in the vibrant mix of human stories.

 © Copyright by Jim Phillips, St. Landry Parish, Louisiana.
 All rights reserved.